 If I have a can of compressed air, I will use it to blow out the dust that’s gathered in the corners of the turntable compartment.
 If I don’t have the compressed air (which I usually don’t), I’ll use a dampened cotton swab to extract the dirt from the corners and crevasses.
-You can use cotton balls for this task as well.
+Sometimes, if the dust is light, I have a brush with a bulb on the end of it – the kind you use to clean camera lenses.
+You squeeze the bulb and a puff of air blows through the brush part.
+It works well and the brush is gentle on the internal workings.
 While I’m at it, I’ll also eject the CD tray and wipe up any dust that may have collected there.

 Once the dusting is done, I then apply the mineral/baby oil to the exterior of the cabinet.
 The nice thing about using baby oil, rather than furniture polish or furniture oil, is that it’s non toxic, has no dangerous fumes or odors and can be safely handled with your bare hands.
 I typically apply the baby oil from top to bottom, beginning by dribbling a few drops on the turntable lid and then gently working it into the wood veneer, rubbing with the grain using a micro-fiber cloth.
 For the sides of the cabinet, I’ll apply a few drops of oil to the cloth and then work that into the wood following the grain as best I can.